A Dichotomy Theorem for Ordinal Ranks in MSO: Introduction

-On positive side, some decidability questions have been solved by reduction to the original theory.
-For example, it has been observed~\cite{niwinski_cardinality} that for a~given formula $\varphi(\vec{X})$, the {\em cardinality} of the family of tuples of sets $\vec{X}$ satisfying $\varphi(\vec{X})$ can be computed; this cardinality can be either finite, $\aleph_0$, or $\mathfrak c$.
-Later on, B\'ar\'any, Kaiser, and Rabinovich~\cite{barany_expressing_trees} proved a more general result: they studied \emph{cardinality quantifiers} $\exists^{\geq \kappa} X.\, \varphi(\vec{Y}, X)$, stating that there are at least $\kappa$ distinct sets $X$ satisfying $\varphi(\vec{Y}, X)$, and showed that these quantifiers can be expressed in the standard syntax of MSO; thus the extended theory remains decidable.
+On the positive side, some decidability questions have been solved by reductions to the original theory.
+For example, it has been observed~\cite{niwinski_cardinality} that for a~given formula $\varphi(\vec{X})$, the \emph{cardinality} of the family of tuples of sets $\vec{X}$ satisfying $\varphi(\vec{X})$ can be computed; this cardinality can be either finite, $\aleph_0$, or $\mathfrak c$.
+Later on, B\'ar\'any, Kaiser, and Rabinovich~\cite{barany_expressing_trees} proved a~more general result: they studied \emph{cardinality quantifiers} $\exists^{\geq \kappa} X.\, \varphi(\vec{Y}, X)$, stating that there are at least $\kappa$ distinct sets $X$ satisfying $\varphi(\vec{Y}, X)$, and showed that these quantifiers can be expressed in the standard syntax of MSO; thus the extended theory remains decidable.

-In the present work, instead of asking \emph{how many} sets $X$ witness to the formula $\exists X.\, \varphi (\vec{Y},X)$, we ask how \emph{complex} these witnesses must be in terms of their depth-and-branching structure.
+In the present work, instead of asking \emph{how many} sets $X$ witness the formula $\exists X.\, \varphi(\vec{Y},X)$, we ask how \emph{complex} these witnesses must be in terms of their depth\=/and\=/branching structure.
 A~set $X$ of nodes of a~tree is \emph{well\=/founded} if it contains no infinite chain with respect to the descendant order.
 In this case, a~countable ordinal number $\rank(X)$ is well defined (see \cref{sec:basic} below); intuitively, the smaller $\rank(X)$, the simpler the set $X$ is, in terms of its \emph{branching structure}.

-We consider formulae of the form $\exists X.\, \varphi (\vec{Y}, X)$, where $\varphi$ is an arbitrary formula of MSO (it may contain quantifiers).
+We consider formulae of the form $\exists X.\, \varphi(\vec{Y}, X)$, where $\varphi$ is an~arbitrary formula of MSO (it may contain quantifiers).
 We assume that, whenever the formula is satisfied for some valuation of variables $\vec{Y}$, the value of $X$ witnessing the formula is a~well\=/founded set.
 Note that well\=/foundedness of a~set is expressible in MSO (it suffices to say that each branch contains only finitely many nodes in $X$), hence the requirement can be expressed within $\varphi$.
-For a~fixed formula as above, we ask what is the minimal ordinal $\eta_\phi$, such that the rank of a~witness can be bounded by $\eta_\phi$,
+For a~fixed formula as above, we search for a~minimal ordinal $\limit(\phi)$ such that the rank of a~witness can be bounded by $\limit(\phi)$,

-where $\vec{Y}$ and $X$ range, as expected, over the values satisfying $\varphi (\vec{Y}, X)$.
+where $\vec{Y}$ and $X$ range, as expected, over the values satisfying $\varphi(\vec{Y}, X)$.